 Do a Google search for the competitor’s name.

-The first couple of pages for your competitors will reveal a lot about their online marketing strategy, starting with whether they use paid search ads, their Google+ presence, and other recommended-by-Google competitors.
+The first couple of pages for your competitors will reveal a lot about their online marketing strategy, starting with whether they use paid search ads and other competitors.

-You will want to continue looking at the next couple of pages of search results, especially if the competitor has a lot of branded domains like the one above.
-The next few pages will reveal the competitor’s top social profiles, business listings, and local listings.
+You will want to continue looking at the next couple of pages of search results, especially if the competitor has a lot of branded domains.
+The next few pages will reveal the competitor’s top social profiles, business listings and local listings.